Skip to content

 Includes international flights from a choice of UK airports, including London, Birmingham, Manchester, Newcastle, Edinburgh and Glasgow.

 • Today you begin your journey by boarding your international outbound flight to Calgary.
-Arrive in Calgary.
-Transfer to your hotel to relax after your flight.
+On arrival in Calgary, there’s time to settle into your airport hotel and get some rest before your journey begins in earnest tomorrow.

-• Collect your hire car and drive through eastern Alberta into the beautiful prairie province of Saskatchewan.
-You may wish to stop at Dinosaur Provincial Park en route; it’s one of the world’s richest fossil fields and a UNESCO World Heritage Site.
-Arrive at Cypress Hills Interprovincial Park, your base for the next two nights.
+• This morning, collect your car at the airport.
+Your car hire includes all taxes, third-party liability insurance, loss damage waiver, and an additional driver.
+Begin your journey by driving through eastern Alberta into the prairie province of Saskatchewan.
+You may wish to stop at Dinosaur Provincial Park en route — it’s one of the world’s richest fossil fields and a UNESCO World Heritage Site.
+Arrive at Cypress Hills Interprovincial Park, which is located in both Alberta and Saskatchewan.

 Stay at The Resort at Cypress Hills